lytecache/lytecache-cli/README.md

 fi
 ```

-Values are always written to stdout and diagnostics to stderr, so `lytecache get key | jq .` works; `--quiet` suppresses banners/prompts/confirmations, and `NO_COLOR` is respected.
+Values always go to stdout and diagnostics to stderr, so `lytecache get key | jq .` just works. `--quiet` suppresses banners, prompts, and confirmations, and `NO_COLOR` is respected too.

 ## Cross-language party trick

-Since every lytecache implementation shares one on-disk format (see [SPEC.md](https://github.com/lytecache/lytecache-go/blob/main/SPEC.md)), this CLI can inspect a cache file written by a different language entirely.
-A Python process wrote this:
+Every lytecache implementation shares one on-disk format (see [SPEC.md](https://github.com/lytecache/lytecache-go/blob/main/SPEC.md)), so this CLI can inspect a cache file written by a completely different language.
+Say a Python process wrote this:

 ```python
 cache.set("config", {"theme": "dark", "timeout": 30})